victorvcruz/temporal-samples/README.md

-# temporal-samples
+# Temporal Samples
-Exemplos e amostras de uso da plataforma de fluxo de trabalho Temporal.io
+Examples and usage samples of the Temporal.io workflow platform.